scylladb/scylladb/docs/alternator/alternator.md

   Writes are done in LOCAL_QURUM and reads in LOCAL_ONE (eventual consistency) or LOCAL_QUORUM (strong consistency).
 ### Global Tables
-* Currently, *all* Alternator tables are created as "Global Tables", i.e., can be accessed from all of Scylla's DCs.
+* Currently, *all* Alternator tables are created as "global" tables and can be accessed from all the DCs existing at the time of the table's creation.
+  If a DC is added after a table is created, the table won't be visible from the new DC and changing that requires a CQL "ALTER TABLE" statement to modify the table's replication strategy.
-* We do not yet support the DynamoDB API calls to make some of the tables global and others local to a particular DC: CreateGlobalTable, UpdateGlobalTable, DescribeGlobalTable, ListGlobalTables, UpdateGlobalTableSettings, DescribeGlobalTableSettings, and UpdateTable.
+* We do not yet support the DynamoDB API calls that control which table is visible from what DC: CreateGlobalTable, UpdateGlobalTable, DescribeGlobalTable, ListGlobalTables, UpdateGlobalTableSettings, DescribeGlobalTableSettings, and UpdateTable.
 ### Backup and Restore
 * On-demand backup: the DynamoDB APIs are not yet supported: CreateBackup, DescribeBackup, DeleteBackup, ListBackups, RestoreTableFromBackup.